 Where do I get this medication?

-Oral temodar is available through retail pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for distribution of this medication.
+Oral temozolomide is available through retail pharmacies.
+Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for the distribution of this medication.

 The oral form of temozolomide is covered under Medicare part B for Medicare recipients.
 Make sure your pharmacist knows to process this prescription through your Medicare part B and NOT part D.

 There are a number of things you can do to manage the side effects of temozolomide.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Loss or Thinning of Scalp and Body Hair (Alopecia)

 Your hair may become thin, brittle, or may fall out.
 This typically begins two to three weeks after treatment starts.
 This hair loss can be all body hair, including pubic, underarm, legs/arms, eyelashes, and nose hairs.
 The use of scarves, wigs, hats, and hairpieces may help.
 Hair generally starts to regrow soon after treatment is completed.
 Remember your hair helps keep you warm in cold weather, so a hat is particularly important in cold weather or to protect you from the sun.

 Nausea may be helped by taking on an empty stomach and at bedtime.
 Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting, which you can take about 30 minutes prior to the dose.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.